Suriname: Geography

-Suriname is the smallest independent country in South America.
+Suriname is the smallest sovereign country in South America.
 Situated on the Guiana Shield, it lies mostly between latitudes 1° and 6°N, and longitudes 54° and 58°W. The country can be divided into two main geographic regions.
 The northern, lowland coastal area (roughly above the line Albina-Paranam-Wageningen) has been cultivated, and most of the population lives here.
 The southern part consists of tropical rainforest and sparsely inhabited savanna along the border with Brazil, covering about 80% of Suriname's land surface.

 The two main mountain ranges are the Bakhuys Mountains and the Van Asch Van Wijck Mountains.
 Julianatop is the highest mountain in the country at 1286 m above sea level.
 Other mountains include Tafelberg at 1026 m, Mount Kasikasima at 718 m, Goliathberg at 358 m and Voltzberg at 240 m.

 Suriname contains six terrestrial ecoregions: Guayanan Highlands moist forests, Guianan moist forests, Paramaribo swamp forests, Tepuis, Guianan savanna, and Guianan mangroves.
 Its forest cover is 90.2%, the highest of any nation in the world.
 The country had a 2019 Forest Landscape Integrity Index mean score of 9.39/10, ranking it fifth globally out of 172 countries.

 Borders

 Map of Suriname with disputed territories in light green.

 Suriname is situated between French Guiana to the east and Guyana to the west.
 The southern border is shared with Brazil and the northern border is the Atlantic coast.
-The southernmost borders with French Guiana and Guyana are disputed by these countries along the Marowijne and Corantijn rivers, respectively, while a part of the disputed maritime boundary with Guyana was arbitrated by the Permanent Court of Arbitration convened under the rules set out in Annex VII of the United Nations Convention on the Law of the Sea on 20 September 2007.
+The southernmost borders with French Guiana and Guyana are disputed by Suriname along the Marowijne and Corantijn rivers, respectively, while a part of the disputed maritime boundary with Guyana was arbitrated by the Permanent Court of Arbitration convened under the rules set out in Annex VII of the United Nations Convention on the Law of the Sea on 20 September 2007.